 In our article “Why isn't my actuarial % as high as I thought it would be?" we highlighted a number of scenarios where an actuarial certificate may appear to give an odd result.
-One of these was the situation where a fund moved to 100% pension phase during the year.Join Our Newsletter
+One of these was the situation where an SMSF fund moved to 100% pension phase during the year.Join Our Newsletter

 A simple version of this is where a fund is 50% pension phase up until 31 December and then 100% pension phase from 1 January.